koi-token/ETH-Wallet-with-MySql-Wordlist/README.md

-# Create a EThereum Wallet with words
+# Create a EThereum Wallet with MySql Word list

 This is a very simple script that will allow you to create an ethereum wallet using web3 + MySql to retrieve a random words to create it.